desync-labs/fathom-dao-smart-contracts/audit-report/Fathom_DAO.md

 We recommend adding the `updateMultisig` function, but so that only the old `multisig` could call it.

-#### [NEW] There is no emergency shutdown mode in `Governor`[NOTDONE, how to do? ask more feedback]
+#### [NEW] There is no emergency shutdown mode in `Governor`[NOTDONE, how to do? ask more feedback, MAX]
 ##### Description
 There is no possibility in the [`Governor`](https://github.com/Into-the-Fathom/fathom-dao-smart-contracts/blob/5e9f3a23bd2b6deb9babe1a3ad984fd84cf51b7a/contracts/dao/governance/Governor.sol) contract to put it into an emergency shutdown status.
 If one of the `TimelockController`, `MultiSigWallet` contracts is compromised, Governance will not be able to perform an emergency shut-down of proposals execution and stop contracts.
 ##### Recommendation
-We recommend adding the `emergencyExit` function to the contract, which can be called by Governance by majority vote without confirmation with `multisig`.
+We recommend adding the `emergencyExit` function to the contract, which can be called by Governance by majorit fy vote without confirmation with `multisig`.
 The function can be called once, its call stops the work of the contract.
 After calling this function, recovery is only possible by migrating to a new contract.

 #### [NEW] It is possible to set a null address in `GovernorTimelockControl` when updating `timelock`.[DONE]